-- (i) Rounding off fractions of a mark is not permissible for determining the eligibility requirement of a candidate. - (ii) All admissions made to the MCA / M.Sc.
-(Computer Science) course will be provisional subject to verification of their eligibility by the Mathematical Sciences Course Admission Committee and confirmation by the University. - (iii) Disputes, if any, arising out of or relating to any matter whatsoever, concerning the process of admission shall be subject to the exclusive jurisdiction of the competent court only in Delhi. - (iv) There is no direct admission to the second or third year of the MCA /Second Year of M.Sc.
-(Computer Science) course.
+- Rounding off fractions of a mark is not permissible for determining the eligibility requirement of a candidate. - All admissions made to the MCA / M.Sc.
+Computer Science course will be provisional subject to verification of their eligibility by the Mathematical Sciences Course Admission Committee and confirmation by the University. - Disputes, if any, arising out of or relating to any matter whatsoever, concerning the process of admission shall be subject to the exclusive jurisdiction of the competent court only in Delhi. - There is no direct admission to the 2nd or 3rd year of the MCA/Second Year of M.Sc.
+Computer Science course.